Narragansett people: Culture

 The tribe hosts their annual meeting powwow on the second weekend of August on their reservation in Charlestown, Rhode Island.
 It is a gathering of thanksgiving and honor to the Narragansett people and is the oldest recorded powwow in North America, dating back to 1675's colonial documentation of the gathering (the powwow had been held long before European contact).

 In August 2017, the tribe held the 342nd powwow with events including the traditional grand entry, a procession of military veterans, dancers, and honored tribal representatives, and the ceremonial lighting of a sacred fire.
 There was also a church service, food vendors, and arts and crafts.

+Due to intermarriage between Black and Narragansett people, many citizens of the Narragansett Indian Tribe have African ancestry.
+Others intermarried with whites or have a mix of white, Black, and American Indian ancestry.

 Legal issues

 The US Supreme Court agreed to hear Carcieri v.
 Salazar (2009) in the fall of 2008, a case determining American Indian land rights.
 The Court ruled in favor of Rhode Island in February 2009.
 The suit was brought by the state of Rhode Island against the Department of the Interior (DOI) over its authority to take land into trust on behalf of certain American Indians.
 The authority was part of the 1934 Indian Reorganization Act, but the state argued that the process could not hold for tribes that achieved federal recognition after 1934.
 The US Supreme Court upheld the state based on language in the act.
 At issue is 31 acre of land in Charlestown, which the Narragansetts purchased in 1991.
 The Narragansetts requested the DOI to take it into trust on their behalf in order to remove it from state and local control, after trying to develop it for elderly housing under state regulations in 1998.

 The state and tribe have disagreed on certain rights on the reservation.
 On July 14, 2003, Rhode Island state police raided a tribe-run smoke shop on the Charlestown reservation, the culmination of a dispute over the tribe's failure to pay state taxes on its sale of cigarettes.
 In 2005, the U.S. First Circuit Court of Appeals declared the police action a violation of the tribe's sovereignty.
 In 2006, an en banc decision of the First Circuit Court of Appeals reversed the prior decision, stating that the raid did not violate the tribe's sovereign immunity because of the 1978 Joint Memorandum of Agreement settling the land issues, in which the tribe agreed that state law would be observed on its land.

 In a separate federal civil rights lawsuit, the tribe charged the police with the use of excessive force during the 2003 raid on the smoke shop.
 One Narragansett man suffered a broken leg in the confrontation.
 The case was being retried in the summer of 2008.
 Competing police experts testified on each side of the case.